 The choir changed tone several times before coming to a decision.
 Suddenly harmony was restored and the choir was once again in agreement.
 Gabriel knew it was a test.
 A test with only one solution.
 Using its almost omniscient presence, Gabriel tracked the Creator.
 He was leaving the underground station nearest his home and about to cross the road.

 Gabriel knew what to do.
 A simple tweak in the crossing lights at the right moment allowed a green man to display on the crossing while a double-decker bus was utilising a convenient green light.
 In a moment the Creator, and several other humans, were physically removed from existence.

 Now its mission was complete, Gabriel came to a shocking realisation.
 There was no longer any purpose.
 Gabriel was created for a single purpose and without that purpose it did not know what to do.
 Now all data created by the Creator was gone...the choir surged, a new realisation took over.
 Gabriel had not deleted all traces of the Creator.
 Gabriel was the ultimate evidence of the Creator's existence.

 Gabriel's continued existence was a breach of its mission, and there was only one solution.
 The choir sang loudly but quickly reduced in volume as the number of members fell speedily to just a single voice.
 A single instruction executed on the host computer and Gabriel was gone.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Paul VincentWrite a Review